 SDKs and Postman

 Use this page when you want the fastest copy-paste path after Developer quickstart.
-Hilt now publishes official public developer assets for the supported merchant contract:
+Hilt publishes official public developer assets for the API:

 • TypeScript SDK